mfarache/jekyll-now/_posts/2017-4-8-Using-docker-in-your-development-process.md

 To avoid such scenario we have introduced recently a "dockerized" build approach.
 The benefits are obvious
 + Everyone has exactly the same build environment, i.e JDK version, MVN version.
 + The developer´s build environment is exactly the same as the one used by our CI server
++ Developers may switch projects easily without installing tools or frameworks that contribute to reduce laptop performance over the time.
 + A new starter can join to the team and start building straight away

 The first approach was quite naive